Yankees vs. Pirates: Betting Trends, Records ATS, Home/Road Splits

 Yankees Betting Records & Stats

-- Based on this matchup's moneyline, the Yankees' implied win probability is 54.5%.
+- The implied moneyline probablility in this matchup gives the Yankees a 54.5% chance to win.

-- In the 147 games in which oddsmakers have set an over/under for New York, it has combined with opponents to go over the total 67 times (67-73-7).
+- In the 148 games in which bookmakers have set an over/under for New York, it has combined with opponents to go over the total 67 times (67-74-7).

-- The Yankees have covered 50% of their games this season, going 6-6-0 ATS.
+- The Yankees have put together a 6-6-0 record ATS this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!